-- Your knee may swell for up to three months or more after your operation. - If this occurs, sitting with your leg up and an ice pack will help ease the swelling.
-You may use crushed ice, a gel pack or a pack of frozen peas, which must be wrapped in a damp towel or tea towel before being placed on the knee. - Do not keep the ice pack on any longer than 10 minutes.
-Any longer than this and the body will increase the blood flow to the area in an attempt to warm the tissues up again.
+- Your knee / calf may swell for up to three months or more after your operation. - If this happens, sitting with your leg up and applying an ice pack will help ease the swelling.
+You may use crushed ice, a gel pack or a pack of frozen peas, which must be wrapped in a damp towel or tea towel before being placed on the knee. - Do not keep the ice pack on any longer than 10-20 minutes.
+Any longer than this, the body will increase the blood flow to the area in an attempt to warm the tissues up again.
 This will make the swelling worse.
-Allow 20 minutes between applications.
+Leave 20-30 minutes between applications.

-Wound care:
+Wound care

-On discharge you must arrange an appointment with your practice nurse for a wound check 10-12 days post-op.

-If you have any concerns about your wound i.e. it is red, weeping or bleeding please call the Orthopaedic Outpatients Department on 0118 322 6938.
+- The knee is likely to remain slightly warm for up to 3-6 months after your knee replacement. - On discharge from hospital, you must arrange an appointment with your GP practice nurse for a wound check 10-12 days post-op to either remove clips or to trim sutures, depending on which option was used. - If you have any concerns about your wound, e.g. it is red, weeping or bleeding, please call the Orthopaedic Outpatients Department on 0118 322 6938.
 Please note this is an answer service only.
 It is checked in the morning on working days only (not weekends or bank holidays).
-Please leave a message and you will be contacted with an appointment as soon as possible.

-If you feel the problem cannot wait, please leave a message and then either contact 111 for advice or attend your local Emergency Department (A&E).
-If you feel unwell or feverish and particularly if the wound appears infected please attend your local A&E.
+Leave a message and we will contact you with an appointment as soon as possible. - If you feel that the problem cannot wait, leave a message and then either contact 111 for advice or attend your local emergency department (A&E).
+If you feel unwell or feverish, and particularly if the wound appears infected, please attend your local A&E as soon as possible.

-Mobilising
+Standing and walking

-- You can mobilise on the day of the surgery. - You will be mobilised with the most appropriate walking aid, this is likely to be crutches. - When walking you should move the walking aid/s forward first, followed by the operated leg then the un-operated leg last. - You should retain 2 crutches or walking sticks until you can walk without a limp. - You may progress to 1 crutch or stick around the house when confident and to one stick/crutch or none when you no longer have a limp and are confident to do so both indoors and outside. - It is advisable to keep the leg elevated as much as possible for the first 3-4 days when not mobilising or engaged in normal activities.
+- You will be able to get out of bed the same day as or the day after your surgery. - You are able to put all your weight on your operated leg but initially, this will likely be limited by pain. - When walking, make sure that both steps are equal in length, try to spend the same amount of time of each leg and always put the heel of the foot to the ground first. - When you first get up your physiotherapist will give you a walking aid to help.
+This is usually a frame and you will then progress to crutches or sticks as able. - When walking, you should move the walking aid/s forward first, followed by the operated leg then the un-operated leg last. - You should keep using two crutches or walking sticks until you can walk without a limp. - You may progress to one crutch or stick around the house when you are confident, and to one stick / crutch or none when you no longer have a limp and are confident to do so, both indoors and outside. - Once independently mobile and managed the stairs (if required), you can go home.
+Please note that this could be the same day as the operation.